spieglt/FlyingCarpet/README.md

 + Cancel button

 Disclaimer: I am not a cryptography expert.
-This is a usable product in its current state, but is also an experiment and a work in progress.
 Do not use for private files if you think a skilled attacker is less than 100 feet from you and trying to intercept them.

 Licenses for third-party tools and libraries used can be found in the "3rd_party_licenses" folder.